-Add, modify, or delete dependencies that are bound to the table.
+Add, modify, or delete trigger, function, and procedure dependencies that are bound to the table.
 These dependencies must be met before the data can be loaded into the table.
 Dependencies are SQL code such as functions, triggers, and procedures.
-For more information, see Creating and Editing Functions, Creating and Editing Triggers, and Creating and Editing Triggers, and Creating and Editing Triggers, and Creating and Editing Triggers, and Creating and Editing Triggers, and Creating and Editing Triggers, and Creating and Editing Triggers, and Creating and Editing Triggers, and Creating and Editing Triggers, and Creating and Editing Triggers, and Creating and Editing Triggers, and Creating and Editing Triggers, and Creating and Editing Triggers.
+This tab displays views that use the attributes/columns of current entity/table For information on Views, see Creating and Editing Database Views.
+For more information on other dependencies, see Creating and Editing Triggers, and Creating and Editing Procedures.